jdevries3133/song_maker_gallery/README.md

 This website was created by me, a music teacher, in response to the simple need to find a way to feature our students' work in light of the COVID-19 pandemic.
-Our students' concerts have been cancelled, their rehearsals ceased, and their opportunities to share music diminished to a whisper of what they once were.
+Our students' concerts have been canceled, their rehearsals ceased, and their opportunities to share music diminished to a whisper of what they once were.